ges134/indicator-calculation/README.md

 The Likert scale can also be interpreted with the following rules:

-- 1: The indicator has a difference of at least two points with the pillar.
+- 1: The indicator has a score of 0 or 1 for the pillar
-- 3: The indicator has a difference of one point with the pillar.
+- 3: The indicator has a score of 2 for the pillar
-- 5: The indicator has the same score as the pillar.
-A difference of 3 or 4 point is observed for the other pillars.
+- 5: The indicator has a score of 3 for the pillar.
+A difference of 2 points is observed for the other pillars.
-- 7: The indicator has the same score as the pillar.
-A difference of 1 or 2 point is observed for the other pillars.
+- 7: The indicator has a score of 3 for the pillar.
+A difference of 1 point is observed for the other pillars.
 - 9: The indicator is a perfect match with the pillar.

 ## Saved data